-Asad is a barrister and Advocate of the High Courts.
-He works as a partner at Ashtar Ali LLP, and focuses on litigation, international arbitration, and constitutional law.
-He has appeared before the Lahore, Islamabad, and Peshawar High Courts, as well as acted for Pakistan before the Permanent Court of Arbitration and the ICC International Court of Arbitration.
+Asad Rahim Khan is a barrister and Advocate of the High Courts based in Lahore, Pakistan.
+He is a partner at Ashtar Ali LLP, where he focuses on constitutional law, commercial litigation, and international arbitration.
+He has appeared before the Lahore, Islamabad, and Peshawar High Courts, and acted for Pakistan before multiple international courts of arbitration.

 He previously represented the Office of the Attorney-General from 2016 to 2018, where he assisted with drafting the Twenty-Fifth Amendment to the Constitution, merging the Federally Administered Tribal Areas with Khyber Pakhtunkhwa.

 He also assisted the federation before the Supreme Court of Pakistan in securing convictions in the APS Peshawar and Parade Lane terrorist attacks, as well as reversing Bahria Town’s encroachment of over 2,000 acres of forestland in Takht Pari.
 He was involved in the Panama Papers and lifetime disqualification cases, and assisted the Attorney-General before the Supreme Judicial Council.

 In 2020, he was included in the Prime Minister of Pakistan’s Working Group of Experts on international investment regime reforms, headed by the Special Assistant to the Prime Minister on Strategic Policy Planning.